KarimBertacche/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+'server-side routing' happens when there is a http request sent to the server everytime the page needs to re-render some information/data, in this way the first load is much faster as it only needs to get from the server the initial page, however subsequent request for renders will be slower compared to 'client-side routing' or single page application which only make a single request to the server for all necesssary data the first time around and stores it on the browser for quicker routing between pages, this procedure makes the initial load slower as it is requesting most of the data, after that it only makes request to the API in the form of AJAX if it needs some newer data which was not bundled within the first load, this latter approach makes for very fast routing and loads within the application and better experience of the website after the initial load.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

 - [ ] Mention three tools we can use to make AJAX requests.